wesbarnett/MolecularDynamics.jl/README.md

 *  Ndx - read in ndx files.
 *  Utils - some misc. functions (for now).

 You should check out the examples folder for more information.
+Specifically check out "gmx-test" which uses the Gmx module to read in an xtc file and outputs all of the info stored in the arrays.
+An example xtc file and its corresponding gro file are in the folder as a quick comparison.

 Note that this is a work in progress and probably contains many bugs.